HarriAlasi/StlHandler/README.md

+# Is the extension up in the Mediawiki testing environment?
+Yes, Homepage for it can be found on https://www.mediawiki.org/wiki/Extension:StlHandler Extension will be kept up-to-date only there, This Github site will only remain for referral purposes

 # Installation guide for StlHandler extension for Mediawiki:

 - copy the folder *StlHandler* to the */extensions* folder of your Mediawiki installation